 Prevent frozen pipes by following these pipe insulation steps:

-- Run heating cable along the pipes before covering with insulation.
+- Run the heating cable along the pipes before covering them with insulation.
 The cable will keep the pipes at a constant temperature.

 - Inspect the outside of your home looking for visible cracks near the foundation or basement.
 Use spray foam or caulking to fill cracks.

 - Shut off the water valves to your outdoor faucets.
 Allow excess water to drain then cover the faucets with an insulated dome to prevent freezing.